Best MTB body armor 2023 – top options for protection and comfort

 The main armor uses one of the original impact-hardening polymers called D3O.
 Warmed up, it’s soft and conforming enough to flow with body movements until it's impacted, when it instantaneously becomes rigid to resist penetration and defend against strikes.
 It’s arranged here in a webbing mesh for better airflow and sculpted into a form-fitting profile.

-Once in place and zipped in Fox’s vest (you need to thread your arms inside) you feel really protected and – using different zones and types of material – the super-soft, stretchy fabric is extremely effective at wicking moisture away.
+Once in place and zipped into Fox’s vest (you need to thread your arms inside) you feel really protected and – using different zones and types of material – the super-soft, stretchy fabric is extremely effective at wicking moisture away.
 On top of this, underneath each of the main panels, a ‘spacer mesh’ slightly lifts it off the skin to allow more cooling airflow than most of its rivals.

 The Baseframe’s snug fit doesn’t move an inch when riding and doesn’t impact on freedom of movement either.
 The back protection covers a big area, hugs in closely to the spine’s curves without ever riding up and interfering with the back of your helmet, even when sat in uplift vans.
 The chest panel covers the heart, lungs and ribs yet still seems to leave more room around the side of the pecs and underarm area than other protection vests do, allowing you to really rotate the shoulders and upper body.